joergpatz/laravel-hyper-response/README.md

 Response::apiProblem($apiproblem_data, 404);
 ```

-The apiProblem method accept only an array.
+The Response::apiProblem() method accept only an array.

 ## HAL Links